-To keep your bedding at its very best, follow our easy care tips.
+To keep your bedding essentials at their very best, follow our easy care tips.

-Just pop your sheets into the machine on a normal cycle in warm water (we'd recommend a gentle 40 degree cycle).
-Wash them separately from your other laundry, using a small amount of mild liquid detergent to keep them at their absolute best.
+Just pop your bedding (or Quilt) into the machine on a normal cycle in warm water (we'd recommend a gentle 40 degree cycle).
+Wash bedding inside out, and separately from your other laundry, using a small amount of mild liquid detergent (less than the manufacturer recommends) to keep it at it's absolute best.

-If it happens to be a sunny day and you have a laundry line, then drying them naturally is ideal!
+If it happens to be a sunny day and you have a laundry line, then drying your cotton sheets or cotton quilt naturally is ideal!
 If this isn't possible (and let's be honest, it rarely is), then drying flat or over a drying rack is the next best thing.

-If you tumble dry, do so separately on a low heat (excessive heat can damage the threads, causing them to lose their softness and reducing their lifespan).
+If tumbling, do so separately on a low heat (excessive heat can damage the threads, causing them to lose their softness and reducing their lifespan).
 Instead of dryer sheets, we recommend using our Wool Dryer Balls which will reduce drying time whilst naturally softening your bedding.

 3. Iron (or not!)

 You can iron or steam to remove wrinkles, or just let your bedding be.

 If you would prefer to be sleeping than ironing, line drying / drying flat will minimise wrinkles.
 If tumbling, just remove your bedding from the dryer whilst the slightest bit damp, and put directly onto your bed to finish drying flat, smoothing out wrinkles with your hands.
 Our Relaxed Cotton Bedding, Linen Bedding and Cotton Quilts are at their best un-ironed.